DA0-DA0/dao-dao-indexer/docs/cache.md

 # Cache

+> _NOTE_: The cache is currently inefficient, and while it speeds up queries
+> significantly, the invalidation and revalidation logic causes the indexer to
+> fall behind.
+The indexer is quite fast without the cache, so we disabled it
+> for now.
+Fixing this would be awesome.

-The indexer relies heavily on caching to speed up queries.
+The indexer utilizes caching to avoid unnecessary queries.
 This document explains how the cache works.
 The cache is represented by the [`Computation`](../src/db/models/Computation.ts) model in the database.